 The existing temple is made out of basalt.
 There is also a story behind this.
 When Peshwa Nanasaheb placed a bet on whether the stone surrounding the Jyotirlinga was hollow inside or not.
 He bet on the Jyotirlinga being not hollow; he lost.
 On losing the bet, he built a marvelous temple out of it.

-There used to be a world famous Nassak Diamond, aka Eye of the Idol, in the temple.
-During the third Anglo-Maratha War, it was looted by British.
+There used to be a world-famous Nassak Diamond, aka Eye of the Idol, in the temple.
+During the third Anglo-Maratha War, it was looted by the British.
 Currently, it is with Edward J. Hand, a trucking firm executive from Greenwich, Connecticut, USA.

 Interesting Facts about Trimbakeshwar Shiva Temple

 - The birthplace of Lord Hanuman – Anjaneri mountain – is 7km from Trimbakeshwar.